microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 ### Non-goals

 - The first version of the component uses native scroll bars which have upper limits in terms of how tall/wide the scrollable region can be before scrolling fails.
 It's a big number and may vary from browser to browser.
 TODO: add numbers.

-- Variable span elements will not be supported in the first iteration, but should be added later to support virtualizing tree-view component, for example.

 ### API